HOW TO MEASURE "EXISTENTIAL FITNESS"

 A rigid nihilist, for example, could realize one day that they’re behaving as if they’re “certain about uncertainty.” (“It’s true that there’s no such thing as truth!”
 Etc. There are several of these.)

-Or, a rigid ideology could be built on a contradiction.
-An old-school Freudian, for example, could suddenly see that he dismisses everyone who disagrees with him as neurotic, repressed, or suffering from [insert disorder here,] which seals him off from all criticism in a perfectly protected, insulated bubble.
-Or a Marxist could ask, "why does Marxism always seem to be one murder, prison sentence, or famine away from Utopia?"
+An old-school Freudian, for example, could suddenly see that he dismisses everyone who disagrees with him as neurotic, repressed, or suffering from [insert disorder here,] which seals him off from all potential misdiagnosis in a perfectly protected, insulated bubble.
+Or a Marxist could ask, "why does Marxism always seem to be one prison sentence, revolution, murder, or famine away from Utopia?"
 Or a cult member could ask: “If this cult is about finding happiness and truth, why does everyone seem so miserable and deluded?”
 And so on.

 The point is, contradictions can prove fatal to a worldview.
 And when that happens, a worldview can collapse.

 And when there’s nothing to replace a worldview or life philosophy – our basic mental map of the world – the result can be nihilism.
-Life can suddenly seem meaningless.
+Life can suddenly seem absurd, or even meaningless.
 Angst can run full throttle.
-Life can suddenly seem absurd.
-There can seem to be no point to anything.

 Nietzsche said the human being is “a rope over an abyss.”